 In this module you will develop an understanding of how information security may be influenced by real-world design and implementation decisions.
 You will look at the different cryptographic algorithms, considering their use, advantages and disadvantages.
 You will use these cryptographic primitives to review and evaluate cryptographic protocols, and examine the rational decisions in the design of tokens and secure elements.

 In this module you will develop an understanding of the function and architecture of network operating systems.
 You will look at the role of an operating system, considering processes, memory and file systems.
 You will learn to write basic shell scripts, see how services are used at the operating system-level, and evaluate the theory and practice of existing operating systems.
-You will also examine the UNIX shell, including starting programs, input and output steams, pipes, filters, and utilities.
+You will also examine the UNIX shell, including starting programs, input and output streams, pipes, filters, and utilities.

 In this module you will develop an understanding of software engineering techniques and the managerial discipline required to work as part of a team.
 You will look at basic object-oriented concepts and consider the need for effective program documentation, testing, readability, and modifiability.
 You will consider the tools used to support software development, such as version controllers, debuggers, and code style checkers, and see how these are integrated into an industry-standard development environment (IDE).
 You will deliver a small-scale project using test-driven development.